zheksoon/onek/README.md

 ### Observable values

-Define `observable` value.
-The first value in returned array is getter function, the second is setter - the same convention like `useState` from React:
+`observable` is a simple function that accepts initial value and returns a tuple of getter and setter functions - the same convention as `useState` from React:

 ```js
 import { observable } from "onek";